overlay-market/OIPs/notes/note-8.md

 shows feeds with much heavier tails require far more slippage as protection.
 Our ETH-DAI fit beats out Uni V2 over the range of interest if our OI cap choice is close to the underlying liquidity in the spot pool.

-Backtesting against the last year of FTX historical data for ETH/USD, UNI/USD, YFI/USD, and ALCX/USD, one finds the protocol's losses to the scalp trader would be minimal with our bid/ask spread implementation.
-In fact, the trader often loses substantially, particularly on the short scalp (approximately -10% of OI cap over 1-1.5 years).
+Backtesting against the last year of FTX historical data for ETH/USD, UNI/USD, YFI/USD, and ALCX/USD, one finds the protocol's losses to the scalp user would be minimal with our bid/ask spread implementation.
+In fact, the user often loses substantially, particularly on the short scalp (approximately -10% of OI cap over 1-1.5 years).
 Refer to the end of [this Jupyter notebook](https://github.com/overlay-market/OIPs/blob/master/_notebooks/oip-1/note-8.ipynb) for ETH/USD.

 ### Replication